ModelTC/Qwen-Image-Lightning/performance_report/README.md

 # Qwen-Image-Lightning Performance Report

-This report presents a comparative analysis of inference performance across three Qwen-Image model variants under controlled experimental conditions.
+This report presents a comparative analysis of inference performance across three Qwen-Image model models under controlled experimental conditions.
 We evaluated the original `Qwen-Image`, `Qwen-Image-Lightning-8step-V1.1`, and `Qwen-Image-Lightning-4step-V1.0` using standardized parameters to assess their respective computational efficiency and output quality.

 ## Key Findings Summary

-- **Speed vs Quality Trade-off**: Distilled models offer 12–25× faster inference with minimal quality loss on standard tasks.
+- **Speed vs Quality Trade-off**: Distilled models offer 12 to 25× faster inference with minimal quality loss on standard tasks.
 - **Complex Text Rendering Hierarchy**: Accuracy in complex text generation follows the hierarchy: Base model (NFE100) > 8-step (NFE8) ≥ 4-step (NFE4).
+NFE represents the number of function evaluations.
 - **Fine Detail Hair Preservation**: Base model outperforms distilled models in rendering fine hair textures, maintaining superior detail retention.
 - **Multi-Element Scene Complexity**: All models face challenges in generating highly complex, multi-element scenes.
 - **Variability in Performance**: Distilled models can outperform the base model in some scenarios; performance is also influenced by output resolution for both base and distilled models.

 ## Experiment Setup

-The experimental setup employed identical resolution settings and input conditions across all model variants to ensure fair comparison.
+The experimental setup employed identical resolution settings and input conditions across all model models to ensure fair comparison.
 A fixed random seed (seed=42) was implemented to maintain reproducibility and eliminate stochastic variations.
 Three distinct inference configurations were tested:

 - `Qwen-Image`, the base model with 50 inference steps at CFG=4 (NFE100),
 - `Qwen-Image-Lightning-8step-V1.1` with 8 steps at CFG=1 (NFE8),